Evidence global bank UBS made “fictitious” trades to US markets

 “So, to me it says the trade was done on NYSE but by ‘another broker-dealer.’
 If UBS Wealth Management trades as principle, it doesn’t go to an exchange but takes shares from their own inventory.
 She concluded, “None of the documents say that UBS Financial Services executed the trades on NYSE.
 Even the internal documents only show UBS AG was the agent, not the broker.”

-1 On October 2, 2013, UBS provided a list of 204 trades, dated Sept 19, 2013 for the trades executed on June-September 2013, which it called trade confirmations.
-(3 pages) No mention of brokers.
+1 On October 2, 2013, UBS provided a three-page list of 204 trades, dated Sept 19, 2013 for the trades executed on June-September 2013.

 2 On February 28, 2014 the Starostenkos received 205 sheets delivered by George Maillis for trades from June 13, 2013 to September 18, 2013.
 It included 199 trade advises.
-(205 pages) No mention of brokers outside the Bahamas.
+(205 pages)

-At a hearing February 21, 2019, UBS tried to persuade the judge that trading advises are regular documents for trading in NYSE.
+At a hearing February 21, 2019, UBS told the judge that trading advises are regular documents for trading in NYSE.
 Following the Starostenkos’ insistence that the papers UBS had provided were not confirmations and after UBS’ attorneys said that they produced all in their client’s possession and had no other documents, Judge Ian R. Winder said, “I will make the order that your client produce an affidavit in the very terms that you’re representing to me now.”
 He ordered UBS to swear an affidavit that it did not have other documents.

 Raeber said that UBS needed six weeks to get its own witnesses.
 Nevertheless, when, more than six weeks later, the Starostenkos arrived for the first day of the trial September 23, 2019, they heard that it was just a “housekeeping hearing.”
 Judge Ruth Bowe-Darville, a new judge on the case, had been sworn in May 2019 just three days before she reached retirement age.
 There was widespread criticism of that appointment, questioning the independence of the Judicial and Legal Services Commission.
 Yet, the prime minister would extend her tenure for more than two years, enough to keep her on the UBS case.